Spring FYS Offerings

 Students may take one of these FYS courses, even if they have taken another 100 or 200 level course in that department:

-FRPG 2012 is cross-listed with EDUC and counts for one EDUC course;
+FRPG 2012 and 2179 is cross-listed with EDUC and can count for one course in the EDUC Studies minor;

-FRPG 2149, counts as a 100 level HIST course and counts towards the AFS minor.
+FRPG 2149, counts as a 100-level HIST and counts towards the AFS minor;

 "We hold these truths…"?: The American Struggle to Define and Achieve Economic Justice

 Equality.
 Life.
 Liberty.
 The pursuit of happiness.
 Government by the consent of the governed.
-What is the relationship between these fundamental American political values and beliefs, as embedded in the Declaration of Independence, and the values and beliefs that have shaped our economic structures and theory: property, self-interest, efficiency, entrepreneurship?
-Exploring the tensions between these sets of values will be our project.
-We’ll conduct a number of case studies: deindustrialization today in Massena NY, slavery and freedom in colonial America, the sharp turn in economic thought in recent decades towards free-market ideals and globalization and the relationship between this trend and growing inequalities of wealth and of political influence.
-We’ll rediscover “lost” American economic thinkers like Charlotte Perkins Gilman, who sought to understand women’s exploitation, and Henry George, who wondered why greater economic production and efficiency should produce progress, but also poverty.
-We’ll meet Owen D. Young, one of SLU’s most distinguished graduates and an internationally celebrated business leader, by exploring the vast collection of his papers deposited here.
-Through this work we’ll develop the research skills, questions, and context to facilitate your own research on issues of interest to you that involve the ongoing struggle to reconcile our political and economic values.
-This course counts as a 100-level History course and fulfills the FYS and HU general graduation requirements.
+What is the relationship between these fundamental American political values and beliefs, as embedded in the Declaration of Independence, and the values and beliefs that have shaped our economic structures and theory: property, self-interest, free markets, efficiency, entrepreneurship?
+Exploring the tensions between these sets of values will be our project, a project we’ll conduct by engaging in analysis of present issues –reparations, disparities in schools; money’s influence in politics and the courts; inequalities of income and wealth; the winners and losers of globalization and financialization -- while also seeking to understand schools of economic thought that influence our analysis, or that have not directed our attention to the economics of these issues.
+We’ll rediscover strands of once influential and particularly American economic thought, now largely “lost.”
+Charlotte Perkins Gilman placed women’s economic marginalization at the center of her social analysis; Henry George, the most widely read American economist of his time, challenged ways of thinking about property that yielded great productivity but also increased poverty.
+We’ll meet Owen D. Young, SLU grad and celebrated business leader who wrote that he looked forward to the day when the workers hired the managers, and explore primary research by working in his papers deposited in our archives.
+Through this work we’ll develop the research skills, and context to facilitate your own research on issues, contemporary or historical, of interest to you that involve the ongoing struggle to reconcile our political and economic values.
+This course counts as a 100-level History course and fulfills the FYS and HU general education requirements.

 Biomimicry: Using Nature as a Model for Contemporary Design